Founder of Never-Trump Super PAC Arrested in $60M Bribery Scheme

 To what extent Borges played a role in the alleged scheme remains uncertain.
 Prosecutors have yet to announce formally the full scale of the indictment.
 As the Dayton Daily News reported, however, Borges was registered as a lobbyist for FirstEnergy as of last year.

-White news of the arrests made national headlines, scant attention was paid to Borges work outside of his past chairmanship of the Ohio Republican Party.
+While news of the arrests made national headlines, scant attention was paid to Borges work outside of his past chairmanship of the Ohio Republican Party.

 Just last month, Borges joined with former White House Communications Director Anthony Scaramucci in launching Right Side PAC.
 The Super PAC was formed with the intention of identifying GOP voters that backed Trump in 2016, but because of dissatisfaction with the president might be open to voting for Joe Biden in November.